Siiri Vallner, Indrek Peil, Sten-Mark Mändmaa, Martin Saar, Kaarel Narro

 Kalaranna 1, 10415 Tallinn

 Margit Argus, Siiri Vallner

 The Pier was part of the LIFT11 urban installations festival (www.lift11.ee).
 The location-specific works of the festival were created at various locations in Tallinn to highlight sites and angles in contrast with the ‘postcard’ image of Tallinn, addressing local residents as well as visitors.
 On a wider scale, LIFT11 attempted to break down prejudice towards contemporary art in public space and draw attention to the ample array of opportunities for using city space.

-The aim of the installation was to encourage temporary uses and bring out beauty of decaying place.
+The aim of the installation Pier was to encourage temporary uses and bring out beauty of decaying place.
 The installation explores the territory before its “real” and official use.
-Time has weathered and deformed the pier over decades.
-It does not fit for landing boats any more.
+Time had weathered and deformed the old pier over decades.
+It did not fit for landing boats anymore.
 However, it would be perfect for sitting, relaxing and having a good time.

-2013: Lift 11 installation The Pier gets the special mention at the Estonian Architects Union competition “SMALL 2010–2012”.
+In 2013 the installation The Pier of the LIFT11 festival received the special mention at the Estonian Architects Union competition SMALL 2010–2012.